 What Is the Average Bioinformatics Specialist Salary?

-The U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $41,430 for bioinformatics technicians in 2013.
-However, salaries vary depending on field of application, experience, education level, location, and other factors.
+The U.S. Bureau of Labor Statistics (BLS) reports a median salary of $98,230 for bioinformatics technicians as of May 2020.* However, salaries vary depending on field of application, experience, education level, location, and other factors.

 What Is the Job Demand for Bioinformatics Specialists?

-Job growth in this field is projected to grow at a rate of 8 to 14 percent between 2012 and 2022, which is in keeping with the average for all occupations.
-Opportunities for bioinformatics specialists supporting grant-funded research will depend on the availability of funding.
+Job growth in this field is projected to grow at a rate of 31% between 2019 and 2029.* Opportunities for bioinformatics specialists supporting grant-funded research will depend on the availability of funding.

 Bioinformatics Specialist Jobs & Job Description